frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 With a complete PR2 reference dataset, taxonomic assignment would take more than an hour on a Google colab instance (that's the most computationally intensive step in whole the pipeline).
-To speed up things, I provide a PR2 subset with exactly what we need for the Neotropical dataset.
+To speed up things, I provide a PR2 subset with exactly what we need to assign the Neotropical dataset.

 ``` code